thewhitelisted/Sentivest/readme.md

 # Portfolio Optimizer

-A powerful optimization tool for maximizing portfolio returns using market sentiment analysis.
+A powerful optimization tool for minimizing portfolio volatility using market sentiment analysis.

 ## Description